Skip to content

 • Configure the backend application with its containers and expose the required endpoint.

-• Configure the frontend application with the IP and endpoint provided by the backend application.
+• Configure the frontend with the IP and endpoint of the backend.

 Interactive workloads or services finish immediately

-To keep any execution alive, the container runscript must be a live process.
-If the run script executes a detached process, you can keep the container alive by adding && tail -f, otherwise, the execution manager will finish the application.
+The container run script must be a long-running process.
+If the run script starts a detached process, keep the container alive by appending && tail -f so the execution manager does not stop the application.

-The manager pods are those called stream-copy, create-scripts, read-analytics, retrieve-files, read-stdout, or read-stderr.
-If they fail, these are the most likely reasons:
+Manager pods have names such as stream-copy, create-scripts, read-analytics, retrieve-files, read-stdout, read-stderr.
+If they fail, common causes are:

 • Fail without displaying a reason or displaying any HTTP error: